 Kim Kardashian Freaks Out When Kendall Jenner Wants A Gun: I Won’t Let My Kids Around It

 Kendall Jenner is considering getting a gun to protect herself from stalkers, and Kim Kardashian is NOT here for it.
-So is it because Kim is traumatized from her Paris robbery?
-Watch!
+She totally goes off at Kendall!

 Khloe Kardashian, 33, and Kendall Jenner, 21, sit down with Kim Kardashian, 37, to talk about the possibility of purchasing and learning to use a gun, but Kim doesn’t think they’re necessary.
 “That’s what you have security for,” she furiously tells her sisters in the Dec.
 3 episode of Keeping Up with the Kardashians.
 Watch the heated clip above!